JulianNicholls/React-Native-Course/README.md

 This is particularly true if you have messages like `Cannot load module "94"` which is truly mystifying :-)

+Another thing is that you can't leave expo running during sleep or when you install new npm modules.
+It will not work, and you will get the mystifying errors.

 ## Progress

-  Completed section 13 - Data API sync
+  Completed section 14 - Custom Express API

 ## Differences from Stephen

+### First App

 * My rn-starter directory is more or less untouched from Stephen's zip file.
   I have started my first app in a directory called `first`.